plugIntegrations

 SSO

-GitHub utilizes SSO, redirecting the user to the relevant sign-in page when connecting for the first time:
+GitHub uses SSO, redirecting the user to the relevant sign-in page when connecting for the first time:

 GitHub